samaujs/Network-Science/dblp/README.md

 # Network Science
 ## Project 1 :
-This project generates corresponding graphs for detailed network science analysis.
+This project generates corresponding graphs for detailed network science analysis based on Big Data (https://dblp.uni-trier.de/).
 They are created from edgelist defined in the respective output CSV files via correspoding scripts.

 (A) Run ***"xml_sax_parser.py filename.xml"*** will generate the author-venue graph information based on the provided venues of interest.<br>
 User Inputs : <br>